FudanDISC/ReForm-Eval/README.md

 #### Method A

-**Step 1:** Use an existing model interface or create a new model interface based on ReForm-Eval framework refer to [Prepare Models](models/prepare_models.md#🤖-prepare-models).
+**Step 1:** Use an existing model interface or create a new model interface based on ReForm-Eval framework refer to [Create Your Own Model Interface](#create-your-own-model-interface).

 **Step 2:** Create the conda env corresponding to the model and install the necessary packages.